History of Japan: Kofun period (c. 250–538)

 During the subsequent Kofun period, Japan gradually unified under a single territory.
-The symbol of the growing power of Japan's new leaders was the kofun burial mounds they constructed from around 250 AD onwards.
+The symbol of the growing power of Japan's new leaders was the kofun burial mounds they constructed from around AD 250 onwards.
 Many were of massive scale, such as the Daisenryō Kofun, a 486 m-long keyhole-shaped burial mound that took huge teams of laborers fifteen years to complete.
 It is commonly accepted that the tomb was built for Emperor Nintoku.
 The kofun were often surrounded by and filled with numerous haniwa clay sculptures, often in the shape of warriors and horses.